ULAS-HiPR/website/README.md

 # ULAS-basic-site

-A quick and simple website for ULAS HiPER Rocket team.
+A quick and simple website for ULAS HiPR Rocket team.
 This is a temporary website until the actual one has been made